SleepWalker/hoauth/README.md

 $profile = $userOAuth->profile;
 echo "Your email is {$profile->email} and social network - {$userOAuth->provider}<br />";
 ```
+You can also use `UserOAuth::profileCache` property to access cached copy of the profile, without making any request to the social network.
 About how to use HybridAuth object you can read [here](http://hybridauth.sourceforge.net/userguide.html).

 Sources